tenbowls/tododoro/README.md

 |_tododoro.py
 |_README.md
 ```
+- **analyse_dashboard.py** implements the pomodoro analysis and to do list analysis section
+- **analyse.py** implement the completed pomodoro and tasks section
 - **db.py** establishes connection to the SQL database and contains database related functions
-- **overhead.py** contains helper functions such as returning logger object to ensure consistent log formatting, and function to read the JSON config file
+- **overhead.py** contains helper functions such as returning logger object to ensure consistent log formatting, and function to read and update the JSON config file
 - **pomodoro.py** implements the pomodoro timer
 - **todolist_main.py** implements the to do list
 - **todolist_section.py** contains all the widgets to implement the to do list
 - **tododoro.log** log file is stored in the src/ folder, the log file is rewritten upon each program run
 - **config.json** consists of configurations for the database and timers, and logfile formatting
 - **img** folder consists of images for this README.md

-# Future Improvements
-Some possible improvement for this program:
-- Data analytics to track productivity